 - India has close to 500 wildlife sanctuaries.

 - The Eastern Himalayas, Western Ghats and Indo-Burma are the three hotspots for biodiversity.

-- The Asian Elephant, Bengal Tiger, Asian lion, Mugger crocodile are a few threatened species that are found in India.
+- The Asian Elephant, Bengal Tiger, Asiatic lion, Mugger crocodile are a few threatened species found in India.